Computational identification of irreducible state-spaces for stochastic reaction networks: Introduction

 Let us return to the CTMC $( X(t) )_{t \geq 0 } $ starting at some initial state $x_0 \in \N^d_0$.
 The ideal or the smallest state-space $\mathcal{E}$ for this process would simply be the set of all states in $\N^d_0$ that the reaction dynamics has a positive probability of reaching in a finite time\footnote{The choice of this finite time is not important because for a CTMC if $p_{x_0}(t,y) >0$ for some $t > 0$ then the same holds for all $t > 0$ (see Theorem 3.2.1 in \cite{Norris})}, i.e.

 for some $t > 0$.
 The set $\mathcal{E}$ is non-empty (as $x_0 \in \mathcal{E}$) and using Chapman-Kolmorogov inequalities (see \cite{Norris}) one can easily check that $\mathcal{E}$ is a valid state-space and so the CTMC $(X(t))_{t \geq 0 }$ resides in this set throughout its trajectory.
-However the set $\mathcal{E} $ is difficult to characterize in cases where the CME \eqref{defn_cme} cannot be solved and so the probabilities $p_{x_0}(t,\cdot)$ are unknown.
+However the set $\mathcal{E} $ is difficult to characterize because the probabilities $p_{x_0}(t,\cdot)$ are usually unknown.
 Hence we look for a bigger set $\mathcal{E}_0$ which contains $\mathcal{E} $ and is also a valid state-space.
 The standard choice is the \emph{stoichiometry compatibility class} (see \cite{DASurvey}) defined by

 where $S = \textnormal{Col}(\zeta_1,\dots,\zeta_K)$ is the $d \times K$ \emph{stoichiometry matrix} whose columns are the reaction stoichiometry vectors and $\textnormal{Range}(S)$ is the range or column space of $S$.
 To see the containment $\mathcal{E} \subset \mathcal{E}_0$ note that if $y \in \mathcal{E}$ then $y$ must be reachable from $x_0$ in finitely many transition steps in each of the directions $\zeta_1,\dots,\zeta_K$.
 Let $r_k$ be the number of steps needed in direction $k$, then setting $r = (r_1,\dots, r_K) \in \N^K_0$ we must have $y = x_0 + S r$ which ensures that $(y - x_0) \in \textnormal{Range}(S)$ and hence $y \in \mathcal{E}_0$.
 We next write $\mathcal{E}_0$ in terms of conservation relations for the network, which are the nonzero vectors in the \emph{left nullspace} of the stoichiometry matrix $S$